tonadjointecreative/getorganizedbyTAC/readme.md

 ## About

-A basic plugin for Asana to load all tasks you are assigned to accross **all workspaces** Asana does not provice a global 'my tasks' overview, but does offer a nice API to create this yourself ;)
+A basic plugin for Asana to load all tasks you are assigned to accross **all workspaces**.
+Asana does not provice a global 'my tasks' overview, but does offer a nice API to create this yourself ;)

 ## Installation